-Outdoor Burning Information and Best Practices
+Outdoor Burning: Best Practices

 Residential Fire Pits and Outdoor Wood Burning Appliances

 Different restrictions are in place for other municipalities in the Central Okanagan.
-Residents in other areas should speak with their local Fire Department to see if campfires or wood burning appliances are allowed and if permits are required.
+Residents in other municipalities should speak with their local Fire Department to see if campfires or wood burning appliances are allowed and if permits are required.

 Open Burning Season